Can Ethiopia Afford the Grand Renaissance Dam?

 A new report by an Ethiopian with experience in energy planning reveals that the new Grand Ethiopian Renaissance Dam (also known as the Grand Millennium Dam), now planned for the Nile, could be an overpriced, underperforming boondoggle (if it ever gets built).
 The report notes that the US$4.7 billion dam will be very inefficient in terms of producing electricity, and therefore a poor investment for a country with high poverty, low access to electricity and recurring hydropower-killing droughts.

-The dam’s “efficiency” (technically called its “plant load factor”) will be just 33%.
+The dam’s “load factor” will be just 33%.
 That’s low compared to the global output for hydropower dams (which average around 50%).
 The author of the report, Mehari Beyene, notes, “A much lower height and lower capacity dam would be more efficient, more cost-effective, and would come with fewer social and environmental impacts.”

 Because international donors have shied away from supporting this project,

 And massive it is: the dam's cost is almost as high as Ethiopia’s entire national budget.
 As The Economist writes: